 Jessica Herrera-Flanigan is Executive Vice President of Government and Corporate Affairs for Univision Communications Inc. (UCI), the leading media company serving Hispanic America.
 In this role, she spearheads the Company’s government relations efforts, corporate social responsibility, social impact and empowerment initiatives including Univision Contigo as well as cross-platform diversity and community efforts.
 Herrera-Flanigan oversees the UCI Washington, D.C. office, which focuses on developing strategies to address the key public policy issues that impact the Company and the U.S. Hispanic community.
 She leads a first-class team that works to enhance UCI’s presence among policymakers and influencers, as well as extend the Company’s communications with key stakeholders, such as business and trade associations, consumer groups, think tanks and partners.

-Herrera-Flanigan most recently served as a partner at Monument Policy Group, where she lead the firm’s technology, media and crisis communications practices, as well as advised on such issues as national security, privacy, immigration, and sports.
+Before joining UCI, Herrera-Flanigan served as a partner at Monument Policy Group, where she led the firm’s technology, media and crisis communications practices, as well as advised on such issues as national security, privacy, immigration, and sports.
 Previously, Herrera-Flanigan served as the Staff Director and General Counsel for the House Committee on Homeland Security, where she was the first Latina to lead a major Committee in the U.S. House of Representatives.
 She has held various other government service positions, including serving as senior counsel in the Computer Crime & Intellectual Property Section of the U.S. Department of Justice’s Criminal Division and as Special Assistant U.S. Attorney working on fraud and public corruption cases in the U.S. Attorney’s Office in Washington, D.C.
 She started her career as a communications and energy lawyer in private practice.